 Ugh, this book.
 Prisoner of Azkaban is the Harry Potter book that made me really fall in love with the series.
 Obviously I enjoyed Philosopher’s Stone and Chamber of Secrets, but it was Prisoner of Azkaban that made me really fall in love.

 I have fond memories of running through forests to find a place to sit and read this book.
 I wanted to feel like I was at Hogwarts, so I found places that reminded me of the Forbidden Forest.
 I’d sit for hours, reading about Hermione and the Time Turner.

 Prisoner of Azkaban is a refreshing break from the constant threat of Voldemort.
 It’s the only book in the series that doesn’t really focus on Voldemort.
-This was a break that I have progressively become more thankful for.
 There is more to the world of Harry Potter than the threat of Voldemort.
 Prisoner of Azkaban gives us a glimpse into a world that isn’t constantly terrified by Voldemort’s presence.